 It may have worked well in the past.
 Maybe it still does, so why change?
 Well, times change.
 The needs and requirements of schools, teachers, and students are changing all the time and so should your marketing.

-Five years ago there was no Computing GCSE; coding and algorithms weren’t part of the curriculum before 2014.
-RSE is only just fighting its way into compulsory education, and there was little recognition of mental health when I was at school.
+Five years ago there were few Computing courses; coding and algorithms weren’t part of the standard schooling before 2014.
+Relationship and sex education is only just fighting its way into compulsory education, and there was little recognition of mental health when I was at school.
 I’m not sure my twelve-year-old self would even know what it meant.

 It’s important to keep your approach to emailing schools fresh and relevant to these ever-changing needs.

 Teachers aren’t all the same - neither should your emails be

 Despite what some teenagers across the country might believe, teachers are all individuals with different views and different interests.
 What might interest some teachers won’t work for others, but you’re never going to know that unless you try.

 Maybe they’re an avid reader and would appreciate your long-form, minimally designed email that explains the ins and outs of your product or service with additional value asset.
 Perhaps though, they’ve had their fill of reading that week - I’ve no doubt that marking hundreds of essays can do that to a keen reader - so maybe they’ll be more engaged by a short email, designed to pack a punch with an eye-catching headline, impactful copy, and an attention-grabbing CTA.

 If you don’t change up your approach, you may just be appealing to the same audience time and again, missing out on others who would be interested if you spoke their language.

 Keep building on an edu-marketing email campaign - there’s no silver bullet